Former US Rep. Katie Porter steps into crowded California governor’s race

 “In Congress, I held the Trump administration’s feet to the fire when they hurt Americans.
 As governor, I won’t ever back down when Trump hurts Californians — whether he’s holding up disaster relief, attacking our rights or our communities, or screwing over working families to benefit himself and his cronies,” Porter said.

-The contest to replace term-limited Democratic Gov. Gavin Newsom already has lured a large scrum of announced and likely candidates that would be upended if Harris decides to seek the state’s top office.
+The contest to replace term-limited Democratic Gov. Gavin Newsom already has lured a large scrum of announced and likely candidates that would be reshuffled if Harris decides to seek the state’s top office.

 Harris, a former state attorney general and U.S. senator, has not ruled out seeking the governorship since she left Washington in January after a failed presidential bid.
 Porter is friendly with the former vice president and has indicated she would step aside if Harris joins the race.
 In 2012, Harris, then California’s attorney general, appointed Porter to be the state’s independent bank monitor in a multibillion-dollar nationwide mortgage settlement.

-If Harris gets in the race “there are very few politicians who would want to take her on,” said Claremont McKenna College political scientist Jack Pitney.
-“She’d be likely to win the Democratic nomination and Democrats are likely to win the governorship.”
+If Harris gets in the race “there are very few politicians who would want to take her on,” Claremont McKenna College political scientist Jack Pitney said.
+“She’d be likely to win the Democratic nomination, and Democrats are likely to win the governorship.”

 On the GOP side, Riverside County Sheriff Chad Bianco last month became the first major Republican to announce a bid to replace Newsom, whose term runs through early January 2027.
 He blamed Democrats for the ongoing homeless crisis and runaway housing prices.